How to apply

 All non-UK/non-Irish students will either need to obtain a visa before travelling or enter the UK as a Visitor without a visa, depending on your nationality and length of stay - check if you need a visa here.
 In summary:

-• Students coming to study in the UK for more than 6 months or coming for 6 months or less but wishing to work as well as study at Surrey will need to apply for a Student visa.
+• Students coming to study in the UK for more than 6 months or coming for 6 months or less but wishing to work as well as study will need to apply for a Student visa.
 We will email you a Confirmation of Studies (CAS) number for your visa application once we have your English language certificate at the required level and you have been accepted.
 Visa processing time: around 3-4 weeks.

 • Students coming to study in the UK for 6 months or less and not working, and whose passport is NOT issued by a visa-national country, can enter the UK as a Visitor without applying for a visa.
 We will email you a formal acceptance letter to show, if requested, at UK border control as you arrive.